Aviation biofuel

-An aviation biofuel or bio-jet fuel or bio-aviation fuel (BAF) is a biofuel used to power aircraft and is said to be a sustainable aviation fuel (SAF).
-The International Air Transport Association (IATA) considers it a key element to reducing the carbon footprint within the environmental impact of aviation.
-Aviation biofuel could help decarbonize medium- and long-haul air travel generating most emissions, and could extend the life of older aircraft types by lowering their carbon footprint.
+An aviation biofuel (also known as bio-jet fuel, sustainable aviation fuel (SAF), or bio-aviation fuel (BAF)) is a biofuel used to power aircraft.
+The International Air Transport Association (IATA) considers it a key element in reducing the environmental impact of aviation.
+Aviation biofuel is used to decarbonize medium and long-haul air travel.
+These types of travel generate the most emissions and could extend the life of older aircraft types by lowering their carbon footprint.
+Synthetic paraffinic kerosene (SPK) refers to any non-petroleum-based fuel designed to replace kerosene jet fuel, which is often, but not always, made from biomass.

-Biofuels are biomass-derived fuels from plants or waste; depending on which type of biomass is used, they could lower CO2 emissions by 20–98% compared to conventional jet fuel.
+Biofuels are biomass-derived fuels from plants, animals, or waste; depending on which type of biomass is used, they could lower CO2 emissions by 20–98% compared to conventional jet fuel.